tomaszbartoszewski/tomaszbartoszewski.github.io/about.markdown

 Welcome, weary traveller to my site.
 You are probably lost, if you are searching for wisdom, I'm not the right monk.
 I'm neither an expert nor a master, nor a thought leader, nor an influencer.

-I should really quote Victor Hugo here `"I'm not totally useless.
+I should really quote this here `"I'm not totally useless.
 I can be used as a bad example."`

 I like to be involved in everything at work.
 I wanted to be a knight, but because of low demand, I ended up slaying bugs on production.
 I like improving performance of the applications, so you may see something about it from time to time here.
 In my free time, I usually play with Rubik's cubes, currently the Megaminx.
 Big Lego fan, especially Castle series, and anything what requires creativity.